Articles 2 and 3 of the Constitution of Ireland: Article 3

 Pending the re-integration of the national territory, and without prejudice to the right of the parliament and government established by this constitution to exercise jurisdiction over the whole territory, the laws enacted by the parliament shall have the like area and extent of application as the laws of Saorstát Éireann and the like extra-territorial effect.

-Note that Saorstát Éireann is the Irish-language translation of Irish Free State, the name of the independent Irish state before 1937.
+Saorstát Éireann is the Irish-language translation of Irish Free State, the name of the independent Irish state before 1937.

 Speaking at the 1916 Easter Rising commemoration at Arbour Hill in Dublin during 1998, Taoiseach Bertie Ahern said:

 The British Government are effectively out of the equation and neither the British parliament nor people have any legal right under this agreement to impede the achievement of Irish unity if it had the consent of the people North and South...
 Our nation is and always will be a 32-county nation.
 Antrim and Down are, and will remain, as much a part of Ireland as any southern county.

 Speaking to the Northern Ireland Forum on 17 April 1998 Ulster Unionist Party politician David Trimble said:

 The illegal territorial claim to Northern Ireland in Articles 2 and 3 of the Irish Constitution has been removed and the South now accepts the legitimacy of Northern Ireland.